rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 * Try to delete or update a user by identifier with cURL.
 * Read more about [basic routing in Express](https://expressjs.com/en/starter/basic-routing.html).

-# Making sense of REST
+# Making sense of REST with Express

 You may be still wondering: *What value brings the combination of URIs and HTTP methods* -- which make up the majority of the REST philosophy -- *to my application?*